SilviaSaverino/Project3-Agenda/README.md

 -	As an user I would like to easily create an event for my agenda
 -	Save such event, displayed on the date of its occurrence
 -	Receive clear instruction if the command given are not correct
+-   Exit the Agenda once I've done with what I wanted to do

 The stories goals above are reached by:
 -	Let the user choose the initial task to perform once the program starts
 -	Let the user decide if the task written will be saved or not in the agenda file
--	Displaying clear options for the user to choose from, and promptly remind or suggest the right input to select to continue the program
+-	Displaying clear options for the user to choose from, and promptly remind or suggest the right input to continue the program
+-   By providing the user with an exit option

 # Website Design